The dam truth: Climate change means more Lake Orovilles

 The acting director of the California Department of Water Resources, Bill Croyle, made a telling statement earlier this week when asked why the infrastructure at Oroville seemed so fragile.
 “I’m not sure anything went wrong,” Croyle said.
 “This was a new, never-happened-before event.”

-If we don’t start imagining and preparing for more “new, never-happened-before events,” more people will be put in danger—like they are right now in Oroville.
+If we don’t start imagining and preparing for more “new, never-happened-before events,” more people will be put in danger — like they are right now in Oroville.

 The near-disaster at Oroville has prompted another broad discussion about our country’s decrepit infrastructure, which arrives in the context of the Trump Administration’s plans to boost infrastructure spending.